 Penzance to Porthcurno, and back

-Times given below are correct until further notice or further cuts.
-Winter timetables start 17 September 2017 and have less buses.
+Times given below are correct until further notice.
+Winter timetables have less buses, until April 2018.

 These buses run in a circular route.
 Some run clockwise and some run anti-clockwise, which explains why times to reach the same destination can be so different and in some places a bus to your destination could come on either side of the road.
 The circular route includes Land's End, so all of these either go to, or come from, Land's End.
 Some may have come from St Just and St Ives to Land's End as bus number A3 (formerly bus 300), or may go on to those places from Land's End, and may be open-top double-decker buses.
 Read more bus info.
 2017 sees the introduction of a number of new semi-opentop buses in a circular service Penzance to Lands End to St Ives to Penzance under the route number A1 and A3, with the memorable new route name Atlantic Coasters.